Medicare Specialist, LLC

 People who already are receiving Social Security retirement or disability benefits automatically will be enrolled in Medicare and do not need to complete an application.
 The Part B premium will automatically be deducted from your monthly benefit

-If you delayed enrollment into Medicare Part B (enrolled in Part A only) when you turned 65 and your (or your covered spouse’s) active employment is ending, you will need to enroll into Part B within 8 months, regardless of whether the group health benefits will continue.
-Social Security will require two forms.
-One is the Employer Verification Form (L564) and it needs to be completed and signed by your employer.
-It asks for dates of employment and health coverage to verify eligibility.
 The other is a simple Medicare Part B Application (40-B) and can be completed and signed by you.
 Once these forms are completed, drop them off at a Social Security office.
 The effective date will be the first of the following month or up to 3 months later, if requested.
-It may take up to 60 days to get your new card.
+It may take a few weeks to get your new card.

 The Part B Enrollment Application should be completed online through this link: